 Was I eligible for government superannuation?

-Many temporary, industrial or blue-collar workers employed by the Commonwealth were informed that they were not eligible to join the lucrative government superannuation schemes.
-Affected workers also include those employed by statutory authorities such as the ABC, ACTEA/ACTEW (now Icon Water), CSIRO and TAA (now AAL Aviation Limited).
-Snedden Hall & Gallop has developed extensive knowledge as to the eligibility of such employees under the Superannuation Act 1922, the Superannuation Act 1976 (CSS) and the Superannuation Act 1990 (PSS).
-We are able to advise current and former government employees about their eligibility and explain the associated complex legislative provisions and rules.
+Many Commonwealth temporary, industrial or blue-collar employees were informed that they weren’t eligible to join the lucrative government superannuation schemes.
+Affected workers also include those employed by statutory authorities.
+These include the ABC, ACTEA/ACTEW (now Icon Water), CSIRO and TAA (now AAL Aviation Limited).
+Snedden Hall & Gallop has developed extensive knowledge about the eligibility of these employees under the Superannuation Act 1922, the Superannuation Act 1976 (CSS) and the Superannuation Act 1990 (PSS).
+We can advise current and former government employees about their eligibility and explain the associated complex legislative provisions and rules.

 What is misleading conduct?

 Snedden Hall & Gallop has discovered that many current and former government employees wanted to join the Commonwealth superannuation scheme but were advised that they were not eligible.
-Many supervisors within the workplace had inadequate or incorrect knowledge about eligibility but instead of making further enquiries, simply advised employees that they were not eligible.
-In many cases, workers were denied many years of membership of Commonwealth superannuation and will therefore have a significantly lower payout upon retirement.
+Many supervisors within the workplace had inadequate or incorrect knowledge about eligibility.
+However, instead of making further enquiries, they simply advised employees that they weren’t eligible.
+In many cases, workers were denied many years of membership of Commonwealth superannuation.
+Therefore, their payout upon retirement will be significantly lower.

 Have I been affected by incorrect advice?

-It appears that the giving of incorrect information and the failure to properly advise government employees of their entitlements was spread across many workplaces in Canberra and throughout Australia.
-The Commonwealth government created various statutory bodies, and it appears that many employees of those statutory bodies were also misled or not provided with adequate information.
+It appears that giving incorrect information and failing to properly advise government employees of their entitlements was spread across many workplaces throughout Australia.
+This includes Canberra.
+The Commonwealth government created various statutory bodies, and many employees of those statutory bodies appear to have been misled or not provided with adequate information.
 All such employees have a potential right to claim compensation.

 Former TAA employees

-In August and September 2015, the first claims brought against AAL Aviation by former TAA employees seeking compensation for denied access to Commonwealth superannuation were heard by the Federal Court, and on 17 February 2016 the decision was handed down.
+In August and September 2015, the first claims brought against AAL Aviation by former TAA employees seeking compensation for denied access to Commonwealth superannuation were heard by the Federal Court.
+The decision on this case was handed down on 17 February 2016.
 While the judgment was not in favour of the applicants due to factual findings about each case, the judge found that:

 …employees had been denied an opportunity to make provision for their retirement which was available to them under Commonwealth legislation.
 The conduct was deliberate and calculated.
 It was done to save money.
 It was done to the future prejudice of employees…One thing that is clear from the history I have recounted is that TAA embarked on a deliberate course of conduct, over a period of some years at least from 1973 to 1980, designed to obstruct, frustrate and prevent entry into superannuation schemes established under Commonwealth statutes for the benefit of employees.